GrejSegura/word-prediction-app/README.md

-# wordPredictionApp
-Coursera Data Science Specialization Capstone Project
+### Coursera Data Science Specialization Capstone Project

 #### To run this program locally, clone this repository in your local desktop.
 #### In R terminal, set the cloned folder location as the new working directory.